M-Lin-DM/M-Lin-DM.github.io/_posts/2020-04-17-Transporters-Project.md

 This begs the question of what would happen if agents were trained using observations which include a one-hot encoded *ID number* (which is to remain fixed during inference.) **Through training, will individuals evolve different behavioral sub-types as a result of perceiving this "ID state" in the same way that a single agent learns distinct behavioral modes?**

-### How can a single neural network input make such a significant behavioral difference?
+### Partially unshared neural network parameters
 The inclusion of a one-hot encoded ID implicitly allows agents **partially unshared** neural network parameters in the first dense layer.
 An agent has exclusive access to a subset of weights in this layer (fig below).
 In the single-agent case, the influence of a single binary state is evidently enough to induce a different behavioral mode.
-This suggests that including one-hot encoded IDs may be sufficient to allow emergent behavioral differentiation through the process of training.
-In this project I assess the impact of providing each agent their own one-hot encoded ID number as part of their observation (or state).
+This suggests that including one-hot encoded IDs may be sufficient to allow emergent behavioral differentiation through the process of training. **In this project I assess the impact of providing each agent their own one-hot encoded ID number as part of their observation.**
 ![](/images/transporters/onehotNN.JPG)
-*Fig. *
+*Fig. Red lines highlight the subset of weights available to an agent with ID=2 (of 3).
+During training and inference, no other agents will use these weights as that input node will be set to 0.*
 ## Obligatory vs. Emergent Cooperation
 In multi-agent reinforcement learning and agent-based modeling, it is important to make a distiction between the (more interesting) "emergent" cooperation and what I would call "obligatory" or "prescribed" cooperation.
 This project uses the latter.
 I define emergent cooperation as cooperative behavior (agents working together to do a task) which has not been directly incentivized and is not absolutely required to perform well on a task.
 Obligatory cooperation on the other hand has been strongly incentivized, possibly using rewards that reinforce the cooperative act directly.
-My project directly reinforces cooperative acts and even makes such acts necessary in order to complete the task.
+My project directly reinforces cooperative acts using dense rewards and even makes such acts necessary in order to complete the task.

-## "Functional" vs "Intrinsic" Specialization

 # Reinforcement learning problem to be solved
 I train agents to acheive a group-level objective: transporting items across a space as fast as possible.
 The game is designed so that it **requires** cooperation to complete the task.
 Specifically, agents can retrieve green spheres (item 1) from the source box, but they can't deposit them in the sink box themselves.
 Instead they must pass it to an empty-handed neighbor, who can then deposit it in the sink box.
 That is, only those who have received item 1 from a neighbor can deposit it.
 This is achieved by automatically converting the item 1 to item 2 when it is received.